-Current high school juniors and seniors may be admitted to the college through the Community College Dual Enrollment Program.
+Current high school sophomores, juniors, and seniors may be admitted to the college through the Community College Dual Enrollment Program.
 High school students can obtain information from their high school counselor or from the college's Counseling Center.
 Call (559) 325-5230 for details.

-In addition to the regular semesters, high school students are eligible for the summer session prior to their sophomore year and the summer session between their sophomore and senior years.
-The same first day attendance and permission to enroll applies for the summer classes.
+In addition to the regular semesters, high school students are eligible for the summer session prior to their sophomore year and the summer session between their junior and senior years.
+The same first day attendance and enrollment applies for the summer classes.